-For steel fish tape, one worker holds the fish tape holder (the doughnut-shaped wheel) and the tape is then released with a button and fed into the conduit.
-Once it emerges on the other side, the electric wires that need to be fed through the conduit are attached to the fish tape, which allows the wires themselves to be pushed through the conduit with ease.
-Both the tape and wires are fed into the conduit once again, completing the process.
+For steel fish tape, one worker holds the fish tape holder (the doughnut-shaped wheel) and the tape is hand-fed into the conduit.
+Once it emerges on the other side, the electrical wires that need to be fed through the conduit are attached to the fish tape, which allows the wires themselves to be pulled through the conduit with ease.
+Both the tape and wires are fed into the conduit and manually pulled back to where the fish tape was originally fed into the conduit, completing the process.

-A rope that stretches is not acceptable because, like a stretched rubber band, it will be released if the rope snaps, causing the cable to potentially recoil and injure someone.
+A rope that stretches is not acceptable because like a stretched rubber band, it will be released if the rope snaps.
+This could cause the cable to recoil and injure someone.